BrianMitchL/brianm.me/_posts/2018-10-19-iphone-xs-max.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-OLED displays have a ridiculous contrast ratio because esch pixel provides it's own light.
+OLED displays have a ridiculous contrast ratio because each pixel provides it's own light.
 This means that if black is being displayed on the display, the pixels aren't even lit.
 A tradeoff of this is that if you are switching from black to any other color, there is a small delay because the pixel needs to turn itself on.
 It is apparent when scrolling a list of items with a pure black theme.
 The edge content of an animating object seems to lag behind the rest.

 <blockquote class="twitter-tweet" data-dnt="true" data-lang="en">
   <p lang="en" dir="ltr">What does OLED black smearing look like?